kyle-apex/roo-scheduler/README.md

 </div>

 **Roo Scheduler** is a task scheduling extension for VS Code that seamlessly integrates with Roo Code.
 It allows you to automate recurring tasks and workflows directly within your development environment.

+This extension was created from a fork of Roo Code and designed using similar patterns/components to act as a functional community proof of concept and make it easier to merge if folks might want such a feature in Roo Code itself.

 ## Key Features